-Sadly, no one has been captured, or even identified related to the murder.
+Sadly, no one has been captured, or even identified, as it relates to the murder.

-However, what we do have is yet another young Black male who has been killed, while a family is left to mourn his death as they continue to search for answers, and search for the person(s) responsible for murdering the young honor roll student who attended Stovall Middle School.
+However, what we do know is that another young Black male has been killed.
+A family is left to mourn the death of their loved one, while also continuing to search for answers and the person(s) responsible for murdering the young honor roll student.

-Another young Black male who will never get a chance to make a positive impact on our world because of gun violence, is a disturbing trend that must be addressed from every level of government, in our homes, in our churches, and more importantly, in our communities.
+O’Cyrus is another young Black male who will never get a chance to make a positive impact on this world because of senseless gun violence.
+This is a disturbing trend that must be addressed from every level of government, as well as in our homes, in our churches, and more importantly, in our communities.